juanzhangcs/juanzhangcs.github.io/_pages/teaching.md

 ### Spring 2024
 * KF7029: MSc Computer Science & Digital Technologies Project
   * Supervise master students on their research project.
   * Department of Computer and Information Sciences, Northumbria University.
-Spring, 2024

 * KF7031: Computer Networks and Cyber Security
   * Lectures and workshops for master students (Level 7).
   * Department of Computer and Information Sciences, Northumbria University.
-Spring, 2024

 * KV5002: Computer Networks, Security and Operating Systems
   * Lectures and workshops for master students.
   * Department of Computer and Information Sciences, Northumbria University.
-Spring, 2024

 * KF6004: Computer Networks and Cyber Security
   * Lectures and workshops for year 3 undergraduate students (Level 6).
   * Department of Computer and Information Sciences, Northumbria University.
-Spring, 2024

 ### Autumn 2021
 * ECM2414: Software Development
   * 140hrs workshop for year 2 students.
   * Department of Computer Science, University of Exeter.
-Autumn, 2021

 ### Summer 2021
 * ECMM445: Learning from Data
   * 60hrs workshop for master students.
   * Department of Computer Science, University of Exeter.
-Summer, 2021

 ### Spring 2021
 * ECM3408: Enterprise Computing
   * 60hrs workshop for year 2 students.
   * Department of Computer Science, University of Exeter.
-Spring, 2021

 * ECM3401: Literature Review and Project Specification
   * 30hrs workshop for year 3 students.
   * Department of Computer Science, University of Exeter.
-Spring, 2021

 ### Autumn 2020
 * ECM2414: Software Development
   * 140hrs workshop for year 2 students.
   * Department of Computer Science, University of Exeter.
-Autumn, 2020

 * ECM3420, ECMM457 & ECMM445: Learning from Data
   * 60hrs workshop for year 3 undergraduates and master students.
   * Department of Computer Science, University of Exeter.
-Autumn, 2020

 ### Autumn 2019
 * ECM2414: Software Development
   * 140hrs workshop for year 2 students.
   * Department of Computer Science, University of Exeter.
-Autumn, 2019

 * ECM3420 & ECMM445: Learning from Data
   * 60hrs workshop for year 3 students.
   * Department of Computer Science, University of Exeter.
-Autumn, 2019

 ### Spring 2019
 * ECM2423: Artificial Intelligence and Applications
   * 60hrs workshop for year 2 undergraduate students.
   * Department of Computer Science, University of Exeter.
-Spring, 2019

 ### Autumn 2018
 * ECM3428: Algorithms that Changed the World
   * 60hrs workshop for year 3 students.
   * Department of Computer Science, University of Exeter.
-Autumn, 2018

 ### Spring 2018
 * ECM2427: Outside The Box: Computer Science Research and Applications
   * 90hrs workshop for year 2 students.
   * Department of Computer Science, University of Exeter.
-Spring, 2018

 * Formal Methods
   * Workshop, Beihang University, School of Reliability and Systems Engineering, 2011